FiditeNemini/artcraft/_develop/docs/README.md

 README
 ======

-This directory contains a collection of documentation on running the backend.
+This directory contains a collection of (hopefully organized and up to date) documentation on running the various backend pieces, development setup, production maintenance, etc. Check out all the markdown documents in this directory tree for information organized by topic.

 Development / Setup
 -------------------